Home/Prompts/Morning Briefing Setup

 "Good morning.
 It's Tuesday, March 3rd.

-Weather in Tiffin: partly cloudy and 34 degrees, warming to the low 40s this afternoon — grab a jacket.
+Weather in [Your City]: partly cloudy and 34 degrees, warming to the low 40s this afternoon — grab a jacket.

 Today's calendar: you've got a 10 AM standup with the Agilent CX team — 30 minutes, just status updates.
 Then your MSBA lecture at 2 PM, which runs two hours.
 You're clear in the morning, so that's your focus block.